 In a blog post on their website, North Shore Search and Rescue notes five interesting rescue examples involving drug use.
 According to them, this is just a small sample from a large list of similar incidents:

 Two individuals went snowshoe camping on Mount Seymour and at some point in the night, they consumed marijuana and ecstasy.
 One of the campers had a psychotic episode and stabbed his friend with a bowie knife, while his friend returned the favor.
 The RCMP emergency response team responded with our members and both snowshoers were arrested and taken to the hospital.

 Near Lions Bay, a hiker had consumed mushrooms and marijuana, and while going to urinate, fell 60 meters into a ravine.
 He sustained a serious head injury and had to be evacuated by helicopter long line.

-As for marijuana-related injuries, all three states are reporting an increase in emergency room visits by people who’ve used the drug.
+As for marijuana-related injuries, all three states report an increase in emergency room visits by people who’ve used the drug.
 With legal sales and more users, that’s no surprise.
-I was unable to find any specific reports of injuries related to hiking, biking, skiing, etc., but I am sure they exist.
+I could not find any specific reports of injuries related to hiking, biking, skiing, etc., but I am sure they exist.
 Last year four hikers needed rescue from Scafell Pike in England, the country’s tallest mountain, after getting too stoned at the summit to hike down.
-There’s no way this isn’t happening in the U.S., we’re just not hearing about it.
+There’s no way this isn’t happening in the U.S.; we’re just not hearing about it.

 In the end, I think it comes down to responsible use.
-I’m sure there are plenty of you reading this article that use marijuana on the chairlift all the time and have never had an accident.
+I’m sure there are plenty of you reading this article that uses marijuana on the chairlift all the time and has never had an accident.
 Whatever you choose to do, stay safe.
 Moderation is the name of the game.